27 Festive Facts About Christmas Vacation

 25. JOHNNY GALECKI RECEIVED AN AWARD FROM CHEVY CHASE.

-In a 2012 interview, The Sydney Morning Herald asked Johnny Galecki whether he has kept in touch with Chevy Chase.
+In a 2012 interview, The Sydney Morning Herald asked Johnny Galecki whether he had kept in touch with Chevy Chase since the film.
 He admitted that “the only time I’ve seen him since that movie, which was 21 years ago I think, is when he presented us with our People’s Choice Award, so that was really neat.
 If you’re going to run into Chevy again it may as well be as he’s giving you an award.”

 26. CHEVY CHASE AND BEVERLY D'ANGELO WERE ANXIOUS TO SEE ANOTHER VACATION MOVIE HAPPEN.